Toddler Taming

-Anyway, the question is what can parents do about all this.
-Children under three years old are very hard to discipline.
-They often find angry parents amusing.
-Of course, it is rather amusing that a two year old can make a full grown adult turn red in the face and lose control, but it is odd that small children can often laugh out loud about it.
-Unless their parents are abusive, the toddler doesn’t necessarily have fear of the adult.
-He or she can remain unimpressed by the show of parental frustration.
-As a result, the youngster doesn’t change the undesirable behavior.
+What can parents do about this?
+Amused by angry parents, children under the age of three are difficult to discipline.
+It is amusing that a two year old can make an adult turn red in the face and lose control, and it is odd that small children can laugh aloud about it.
+Unless their parents are abusive, the toddler doesn’t fear the adult.
+They remain unimpressed by the show of parental frustration.
+As a result, the youngster doesn’t change undesirable behavior.

 Toddlers are also often immune to punishment.
-Many parents send their two year old to a time-out location (crib, thinking chair, etc.) for being rough with the new baby.
-However, when you ask the parents whether this punishment has stopped the toddler from being rough, they’ll invariably say “no.” Somehow, these very small people don’t make the connection between the time-out and the importance of changing the behavior that preceded it.
+Many parents send their two year old to a time-out location for being rough with the new baby.
+But when you ask the parents whether this punishment has stopped the toddler from being rough, they’ll invariably say no. These small people don’t make the connection between timeout and the importance of changing the preceding behavior.

-One thing strategy that does work with toddlers, however, is the judicious use of attention.
+One strategy that works with toddlers, however, is the judicious use of attention.
 Toddlers love attention.
-In fact, that is partly why they don’t stop doing those behaviors that their parents are screaming about.
-The screaming and upset, lecturing and gesturing, combined with intense glares and such, all provide huge doses of attention.
-The child wants that attention, negative though it is, and so will immediately go and do the misbehavior again!
+Attention, in fact, is partly why they repeat the behaviors their parents scream about.
+Screaming, lecturing, gesturing, combined with glares, provide attention.
+The child wants that attention, negative as it is, and will immediately repeat bad behavior.

-For every “misbehavior” write down the target or desirable behavior.
-Then either wait for the target behavior to occur spontaneously or help to make it happen (as in the above example) AND GIVE YOUR TODDLER LOTS OF POSITIVE ATTENTION.
-This technique really works to encourage appropriate behaviors and discourage inappropriate ones.
-When the toddler needs correction right away (which will happen sometimes), make sure to limit the number of words you use to five or less (no lectures, speeches, long explanations and so forth), speak in a very quiet tone of voice and barely look at the child.
-Only do all this if, for some reason, the child must be dealt with immediately.
-Otherwise, it is preferable to say nothing at the time and just wait for the opportunity to give attention to the opposite, appropriate behavior.
-Remember, attending to the desirable behavior is the most important “discipline” technique for very young children.
+This technique encourages appropriate behaviors and discourage inappropriate ones.
+When the toddler needs correction right away, which will sometimes happen, limit the number of words you use to five or less (no lectures, speeches, long explanations), speak in a quiet tone of voice and barely look at the child.
+Only do this if, for some reason, the child’s behavior must be dealt with immediately.
+Otherwise say nothing at the time and wait for an opportunity to give attention to the opposite, appropriate behavior.
+Attending to the desirable behavior is the most important discipline technique for young children.

-©Copyright 2010 by Sarah Chana Radcliffe, M.Ed.,C.Psych.Assoc., therapist in Toronto, ON.
+© Copyright 2010 by Sarah Chana Radcliffe, MEd, CPsych.
 All Rights Reserved.
+Permission to publish granted to GoodTherapy.org.

 My son also suffered from the above problems.
 But was managle when strict action was taken.